TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 The source texts are digitized versions of the Leningrad Codex provided by https://Sefaria.org.

-For any text chosen (e.g. Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five (5) books of the Torah together, or all twenty-one (21) books of the Prophets, or all thirteen (13) books of the Writings, or all thirty-nine (39) books of the entire Hebrew Bible), the text is parsed and Python dictionary objects ``D`` and ``DS`` are created that allow one to access each verse by 3-digit Tuple Key (Book, Chapter, Verse).
+For any text chosen (e.g. Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five (5) books of the Torah together, or all twenty-one (21) books of the Prophets, or all thirteen (13) books of the Writings, or all (or any of) thirty-nine (39) books of the entire Hebrew Bible), the text is parsed and Python dictionary objects ``D`` and ``DS`` are created that allow one to access each verse by 3-digit Tuple Key (Book, Chapter, Verse).

 After choosing the text(s) to be searched, a Python dictionary ``D`` (with no spaces) and ``DS`` (with spaces) are created to contain each verse - accessible by 3-digit Tuple Key.